To Hell & Back (song)

-"To Hell & Back" is a song recorded by American country music singer Maren Morris.
-It was released on March 30, 2020 as the third single from her second studio album Girl.
+"To Hell & Back" is a song by American singer Maren Morris.
+It was released on March 30, 2020, as the third single from her second studio album, Girl.
 Morris wrote the song along with Jessie Jo Dillon and Laura Veltz.

-Content
+Release and content

-“To Hell and Back,” is an acceptance song about loving a person for their entire journey -- not just what they appear to be in the here and now.
+Released on March 30, 2020, "To Hell and Back" is an acceptance song about loving a person for their entire journey—not just what they appear to be in the here and now.
 Simultaneously is also a love letter to her husband, Ryan Hurd.

 Live performance

-On September 16, 2020, Morris performed the song "To Hell & Back" during the 2020 ACM Awards at Nashville's Ryman Auditorium.

-Besides, on October 21, 2020, Morris and Brandi Carlile performed "To Hell & Back" at the 2020 CMT Music Awards.
+On September 16, 2020, Morris performed "To Hell & Back" during the 2020 ACM Awards at Nashville's Ryman Auditorium.
+On October 21, Morris and Brandi Carlile performed it at the 2020 CMT Music Awards.